0xShaswatGit22/zustand1/README.md

 🌿 Zustand — React State Management

-A simple and clean React project built to learn Zustand, a lightweight and powerful state-management library.
+A fun and simple React project to learn Zustand, the lightweight and powerful state-management library.

+Keep your state clean, your components happy, and your bears 🐻 well counted!

 ✨ What This Project Covers